12 mm is equivalent to ½ inch

-The search for replacements for Elgetol continues.
-Many have been tested and several have been approved for use.
-At this point lime sulfur, lime sulfur plus oil or ammonium thoiosulfate seem to be the products of choice.
+Lime sulfur, lime sulfur plus oil or ammonium thoiosulfate are mild blossom thinners.
 Although none of these have label approval for thinning they may be applied legally on apples for other reasons.

 While less frequently used, hormone sprays can thin when applied at bloom.
-It was shown in the 1940’s that a bloom spray of NAA and NAAm could reduce set.
-While this has been confirmed by later research, these two compounds are generally not applied commercially during bloom because of grower uncertainty about the extent of initial set and the desire to assess initial set before attempting to adjust crop load.
+A bloom spray of NAA and NAAm can reduce fruit set, but are generally not applied commercially during bloom because of grower uncertainty about the extent of initial set and the desire to assess initial set before attempting to adjust crop load.
 Further, the most effective time to apply NAA as a chemical thinner is when fruit diameter is 7 to 12 mm.

 Ethephon may also thin when applied at bloom or even several days earlier, at the balloon stage or red stage.
 The response appears to be quite cultivar and temperature sensitive.
 The use of ethephon as a blossom thinner has not been widely adopted except in locations where chemical thinning with other compounds is difficult and satisfactory results using other thinners is generally inadequate.